Jaecee1802/Systeme-de-gestion-de-fichiers-Class-Connect/README.md

 # Systeme-de-gestion-de-fichiers-Class-Connect
-ClassConnect: 3rd Party web-based File Management System that uses OneDrive API
+ClassConnect: 3rd Party web-based File Management System that uses OneDrive API to synchronize all the files

 This is a thesis project for our 4th year college in Eastwoods Professional College of Science and Technology